fengxin001/3D_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+FP.1 Match 3D Objects
+Refer to line 226- 229 in FinalProject_Camera.cpp

+FP.2 Compute Lidar-based TTC
+Refer to line 264- 267 in FinalProject_Camera.cpp

+FP.3 Associate Keypoint Correspondences with Bounding Boxes Refer to line 271 in FinalProject_Camera.cpp

+FP.4 Compute Camera-based TTC
+Refer to line 274-275 in FinalProject_Camera.cpp

+The detail of functions listed above are in camFusion_Student.cpp.

+FP.5 Performance Evaluation 1
+Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+Describe your observations and provide a sound argumentation why you think this happened.

+when both car and ego vehicle slow down and close to stationary, the TTC estimation does not seem plausible.
+It is mainly result from the calculation of relative velocity, which becomes noisy and sometime it could be negative.
+An alternative way could be adding a low pass filter for relative velocity when it lower than certain threshold.

+FP.6 Performance Evaluation 2
+Run several detector / descriptor combinations and look at the differences in TTC estimation.
+Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
+As with Lidar, describe your observations again and also look into potential reasons.

+In this project, SIFT Detector and BRISK descriptor works relative faster than other, such as FREAK and Others.
+SIFT Dectector and SIFT descriptor get relative accurate estimation for TTC.
+Their camera-based TTC is calculated close to LiDAR-based TTC, comparing with other combination of detectors/descriptors.